3 nights starting from

 Belton House – “the perfect English country house

-Elegant Elton Hall – a family home for more than 400 years
+Elegant Elton Hall or Deene Park (Sept) – family homes for more than 400 years

 Join David Starkey for dinner and a lecture at Holdenby House, the highlight of this superb tour.
 The East Midlands is blessed with perhaps the highest concentration of grand stately homes of any region in the country, some of which are featured here including magnificent Burghley House and many more.
 Your tour guide is Nicholas Merchant, who will draw on his expertise in antiques to deliver a convival weekend exploring some of these great country houses, as well as the gorgeous town of Stamford, complete with an illustrative and illuminating lecture.
 Based on lovely Rutland Water in England’s smallest county, whose motto “multum in parvo” (much in little) sums up its appeal, encapsulated on this delightful tour.
 David Starkey needs no introduction as one of the country’s leading historians, often provocative but always entertaining and illuminating.